isomerpages/nlb-reference/_launch-resource-guides/Thriving in the Gig Economy.md

 A former school teacher in the USA, Briggs shares her experience of leaving the education industry to become a freelance writer.
 She also shares that the landscape of traditional work has evolved and how the desire for flexible work is driving the changes in the global workforce.

-#### Freelance Creative Exchange

-Freelance Creative Exchange.
-"A podcast for freelancers by freelancers".
-Accessed March 2, 2022. [https://www.freelancecreativeexchange.com/](https://www.freelancecreativeexchange.com/)

-Hosted by CreativesAtWork co-founders, listen to the 30 to 40-minute podcasts or watch Youtube episodes featuring creative professionals who share their personal experiences with freelancing and their candid opinions on the gig economy landscape in Singapore and overseas.

 #### The Singapore gig economy